How to Get 100% Reliable WordPress Backups: Complete Guide

 How to backup a very large WordPress website?

-To backup WordPress sites of any size, we recommend you use BlogVault, a dedicated WordPress backup plugin designed to backup sites of all sizes seamlessly.
+To backup a very large WordPress site, use BlogVault, which is designed to backup sites of all sizes seamlessly.

 Other methods, like manual backups, web host backups, and other backup plugins, will be able to backup small sites without too much problem—although they are still not the best option for backups.
 However, large WordPress websites are a special case, because there are three factors that are immediately impacted by site size: restores, storage costs, and site performance.